mariovagomarzal/dotfiles/README.md

 > custom one that depends on two fish functions defined in the `functions`
 > directory of the Fish shell.
 The functions are `is_python_project` and
 > `python_info`.

+### Git

+The Git configuration is defined in the `.gitconfig` file.
+The file contains the main configuration for Git.
+We include the `.gitignore_global` file in the configuration, which contains the global Git ignore rules.

+User specific configuration can be defined in the `.gitconfig.local` file.

+#### Delta

+I use the Delta tool as the pager for Git.
+Delta configuration is defined in the `.gitconfig` file too.

+### Miscellaneous

+#### GPG

+I use GPG to sign my commits and other key management tasks.

 ## Development